rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   <img src="/images/AAAA.jpg" alt="AAAA records" />
 </p>

-In the section for A/AAAA Records select the link 'Add a new A record'.
+In the section for A/AAAA Records select the link "Add a new A record".
 For Hostname add `http://blog.example.com`.
 In the IP Address field enter the IP address of your Linode server.

 <p align="center">
   <img src="/images/EditAAAA.jpg" alt="Editing AAAA records" />